sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/indexing.md

 Cody tries to connect to the correct codebase using Git at start-up, so manual configuration of `cody.codebase` is unnecessary.

-To enable Cody to connect to the codebase using Git, ensure that the `Cody: Codebase` (`cody.codebase`) configuration field is empty.
+To enable Cody to set the codebase config using `git remote get-url origin`, ensure that the `Cody: Codebase` (`cody.codebase`) configuration field is unset in your VS Code User and Workspace settings, and remote workspace and folder-level settings if applicable.

 If this attempt fails and you see `NOT INDEXED` below your Cody chatbox, you can manually specify the correct codebase for Cody using the `Cody: Codebase` (`cody.codebase`) configuration option.